:0):0)

 Lightly oil a 1kg loaf tin.
 Add the mixture.
 Place in 180 C preheated oven.

-There is a great web site that is called How stuff works "People Channel".
-I you want to know how stuff works check them out!
+There is a great web site that is called how stuff works.
+"People Channel".
+I f you want to know how stuff works check them out!
 They have a printable artical: How St. Patrick's Day Works by Melissa Russell-Ausley St. Patrick's Day is celebrated wherever there are people of Irish descent.
 Do you know what they're honoring?
 Learn about the story, the saint, the shamrocks and the famous Blarney Stone.

 Effects are greatly enhanced with Irish beer!